hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To show their consequence and cut a dash;
 >
-> Who ask the ladies what they like to chuse,
+> Who ask the ladies what they like to choose,
 >
 > And seem offended when the belles refuse.
 >